espressif/esp-idf/docs/en/security/flash-encryption.rst

 It is strongly recommended to never write protect ``FLASH_CRYPT_CONFIG`` when it the value is zero.
 If this eFuse is set to zero, no bits in the flash encryption key are tweaked and the flash encryption algorithm is equivalent to AES ECB mode.

+JTAG Debugging
+^^^^^^^^^^^^^^

+By default, when Flash Encryption is enabled (in either Development or Release mode) then JTAG debugging is disabled via eFuse.
+The bootloader does this on first boot, at the same time it enables flash encryption.

+See :ref:`jtag-debugging-security-features` for more information about using JTAG Debugging with Flash Encryption.

 Technical Details
 -----------------